Disclosure

 If you are not satisfied with that outcome, you can make a complaint by emailing complaints@duxfinancial.co.nz , or by calling us on 0800 000 987.
 You can also write to us at:

-DUX Financial – Attn: Practice Manager
+DUX Financial – Attn: Office Manager

 PO BOX 13 511